Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the time limit for any appeal?

-Aggrieved parties must file appeals within 75 days of receipt of the Commission for the Protection of Competition’s final decision or publication of the decision in the Official Gazette.
+Aggrieved parties must file recourses against CPC decisions within 75 days of receipt of the Commission for the Protection of Competition’s final decision or publication of the decision in the Official Gazette.